reddragon/blog.gaurav.ai/source/_posts/2016-12-28-systems-design-twitter-search.markdown

 The paper was very easy to read.
 I would have hoped that the authors would have described how the switching between immutable-to-mutable index happens, how is the index persisted to disk, etc., apart from addressing the rigid structure of meta-data in each posting list entry (just the term position).

-## Omnisearch and improvements on EarlyBird.
+## Omnisearch and Improvements on EarlyBird

 There are a couple of new posts about improvements on top of EarlyBird.